snaphydroponics/user-guide.snaphydroponics.info/_en/replenishment.md

 {% include figure.html figure="replenishment-4" ext="png" %}

-To replenish the working solution add fresh working solution or plain water (details below) to increase the working solution level so that it is just below the bottoms of the seedling plugs. **DO NOT** return the working solution level to its initial level because this will very likely submerge a majority of the
+To replenish the working solution, add fresh working solution or plain water (details below) to increase the working solution level so that it is just below the bottoms of the seedling plugs. **DO NOT** return the working solution level to its initial level because this will very likely submerge a majority of the